 In 1952, at the age of twenty-six, with the benefit of a G.I. loan, John Coltrane bought for himself, his mother, his aunt and his first cousin the North 33rd Street property.
 Coltrane lived here from 1952 until 1958.
-It was a big, beautiful house, built for a well-to-do middle class at the turn of the 19th century and a huge step up from the cramped quarters in a deteriorating area of town where the family had been living.
-Coltrane owned and lived in this home longer than any other during his legendary career as a jazz saxophonist and music composer.
+It was a big, rowhouse, built for a well-to-do middle class at the turn of the 19th century and a huge step up from the cramped quarters in a deteriorating area of town where the family had been living.
+Coltrane owned and lived in this home longer than any other during his legendary career as a composer and saxophonist.

 In 1999, the John Coltrane House was designated a National Historic Landmark, a recognition accorded to places that have “exceptional value or quality in illustrating or interpreting the heritage of the United States.”